-void (\invalidate)(int rmcred);
+void (\invalidate)(int remove);

 The invalidate() function is called when sudo is run with the -k or -K option.
 For policy plugins such as sudoers that cache authentication credentials, this function will invalidate the credentials.
-If the rmcred flag is non-zero, the plugin may remove the credentials instead of simply invalidating them.
+If the remove flag is set, the plugin may remove the credentials instead of simply invalidating them.